Making workspace navigation faster in Postman

 How We Worked: AI Accelerated and Prototype Led

 AI shaped how this project came together.
-We started with an interactive prototype built in Cursor and Lovable that included the new switcher, starring, deletion, and peek.
-Seeing these flows in context helped us validate what worked, what didn’t, and what technical challenges we would face.
+We started with an interactive prototype built in Lovable and Cursor that included the new switcher, starring, deletion, and peek.
+Seeing these flows in context helped us validate what worked, what did not, and where the real technical constraints were.

-Engineering began drafting implementation details before final designs existed.
-Product leaders aligned faster because they could interact with real flows instead of imagining them.
+Because the prototype was concrete, engineering began drafting implementation details before final designs existed.
+Product leaders aligned faster by interacting with real flows instead of debating abstract options.

-As the deadline approached, I used Cursor to handle some light UI polish directly in code.
-This let engineering focus on the more complex work like full end-to-end testing, edge cases, and the activity signal alignment.
-It was a small contribution that kept momentum high and helped us ship a cleaner experience on time.
+As the deadline approached, I used Cursor to handle small UI refinements directly in code.
+This allowed engineering to stay focused on higher-risk work like end-to-end testing, edge cases, and activity signal alignment.
+It was a small contribution, but it helped us maintain momentum and ship a cleaner experience on time.

 Key Decisions